lobradov/jekyll-now/_posts/2018-01-04-Home-Automation-Ecosystem.md

 To interface users and other parts of the ecosystem, firmware should support protocols like MQTT (surprisingly, that's not default for most factory provided firmwares), TLS (think security) and have some administrative interface that you can use to configure and monitor your board.

 Many OpenSource options exist, Sonoff-Tasmota, ESPurna and ESPeasy being the most popular ones.
-Choice of firmware, together with choice of automation system will determine how easy can you do a lot of things around your house, so I'm preparing a comparison article that I'll publish rather soon.
+Choice of firmware, together with choice of automation system will determine how easy can you do a lot of things around your house, so I'm preparing a comparison post that I'll publish rather soon.

 ### Sensors
 Sensor is any hardware that turns physical-world events and metrics into something computers can understand.
 Switches and pushbuttons are the simplest sensors, but list can include temperature and humidity meters; laser and microwave range meters; gas, particle, liquid, current, presence meters and counters, and many others...